JohnXLivingston/peertube-plugin-livechat/README.md

 If you are a webdesigner or a ConverseJS/Prosody/XMPP expert, and want to help improve this plugin, you are welcome.

+**Important note**: a tutorial for a quick setup of Prosody XMPP server on a Peertube instance is coming.
+It will probably be available by March 11th.

 ## Contact me

 If you have any question, or if you want to talk about this plugin, you can join this XMPP room with any Jabber client: [plugin-livechat-support@room.im.yiny.org](xmpp:plugin-livechat-support@room.im.yiny.org?join).